 If an employee has suffered a psychological injury as a result of stress from being bullied in the workplace, the employee can consider a possible personal injury action against the employer.

-Personal injury cases against employers for psychological injuries suffered in the workplace are pursued through the Courts.
+Personal injury cases against employers with psychological injuries suffered in the workplace are pursued through the Courts.

-These cases can be hard to win as the employee has to show that the employer failed to deal with the “formal complaint” adequately or not at all.
-In failing to do so, the Employer breached the duty of care to the employee in failing to keep the employee mentally and physically safe at work.
+These cases can be hard to win.
+This is because the employee has to show that the employer failed to deal with the “formal complaint”.
+In failing to do so, the Employer breached the duty of care to the employee.
+This is due to the failure to keep the employee mentally and physically safe at work.